Smarter Home Guide is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more here.

 Why it’s good: actionable tips for DIY smart home automation, a great source of reviews for uncommon and affordable devices/hubs.

-Based in NYC, Smart Home Blog is quite unique compared to others in this list by covering unusual smart home devices (i.e. Shelly 2.5, Etekcity WiFI, OpenHAB and so on), and unusual how-tos that might actually be useful.
-These products tend to be more affordable, so this blog can be a great resource for those in a budget.
+Based in NYC, Smart Home Blog is quite unique compared to others in this list by covering unusual smart home devices (i.e. Shelly 2.5, Etekcity WiFI, OpenHAB, and so on), and unusual how-tos that might actually be useful.
+These products tend to be more affordable, so this blog can be a great resource for those on a budget.

 That, however, doesn’t mean that SmartHomeBlog.Net doesn’t cover popular devices like Google Home and Amazon Echo, because they do.
 A great and unique blog that is frequently updated.

 Why It’s good: Pocket-lint always delivers high-quality content from trustworthy reviews to unique tips and comparison guides.